Taylor Swift kisses Travis Kelce on the field after his Chiefs beat the 49ers in the Super Bowl

 Swift flew on a private plane across nine time zones and the international date line from the last of four shows at the Tokyo Dome to arrive about two hours before kickoff.
 The time change allowed her to land in Los Angeles and make the final hop to Las Vegas.

-The 14-time Grammy winner walked in wearing a black outfit with a red jacket slung over her shoulder, apparently getting the memo from Kelce and many of the Chiefs.
+The 14-time Grammy winner walked into the Super Bowl wearing a black outfit with a red jacket slung over her shoulder, apparently getting the memo from Kelce and many of the Chiefs.
 He wore a shimmering black suit, quarterback Patrick Mahomes wore a sharp black suit of his own, and even Chiefs coach Andy Reid wore a black blazer as the Chiefs leaned into the role of the villains.

 "Anti-Hero” also happens to be the lead single from Swift's Grammy-winning album, “Midnights.”